 - Observe trained professionals and participate in the individual care and release plans for each animal

-- Learn about the wildlife on your doorstep, including how to track them, their natural behavior, and their relevant conservation issues
+- Learn about African wildlife, including how to track them, their natural behavior, and threats facing them

-- Support local farmers in their anti-poaching efforts by participating in regular snare sweeps, saving the lives of countless wild animals
+- Support anti-poaching efforts by participating in snare sweeps, which save the lives of countless animals

-- Live and work with other wildlife fanatics from around the world
+- Live and work with other wildlife lovers from around the world

 About the Destination

-The volunteer housing – surrounded by trees and overlooking a gorgeous landscape – means you’ll get to experience the sheer beauty of this region every single day.
-Meals are served under a thatched roof overlooking the lush ravine, while the volunteer dorms are cosy and split by gender.
-The highlight, of course, is your very own volunteer jacuzzi just steps away from the volunteer house – the perfect place to relax and enjoy the African sunsets.
+You will stay on location at the Umoya Khulula Wildlife Centre, a beautiful property surrounded by citrus farms, forests, and beautiful ravines.
+Meals are served under a thatched roof overlooking the lush ravine, while the volunteer dorms are cosy, fully equipped, and split by gender.
+The highlight, of course, is your very own jacuzzi just steps away from the volunteer house – the perfect place to relax and enjoy the African sunsets.